 Schools and districts across San Mateo County have adopted and follow the Big Five emergency protocols.
 SMCOE also provides several resources to support school safety, including an Emergency Management Resource Guide and Student Threat Assessment, Suicide Prevention, CSEC, and Student Sexual Assault protocols.
 Learn more about these resources here.

 Each school in California is required to develop a school safety plan which is updated on an annual basis to help create and maintain a safe environment conducive to learning for students and staff.
 SMCOE provides resources for schools to create a school safety plan that adheres to The Big Five emergency response protocols.

 Safe Routes to School

-Safe Routes to School (SRTS) San Mateo County is a countywide program offered by the San Mateo County Office of Education (SMCOE).
-The goal of the program is to encourage and enable school children to walk and bicycle to school by implementing projects and activities that improve the health, well-being, and safety of children and result in less traffic congestion and emissions caused by school-related travel.
+Safe Routes to School (SRTS) San Mateo County is a countywide program offered by the San Mateo County Office of Education (SMCOE) to encourage and enable school children to walk and bicycle to school by implementing projects and activities that improve the health, well-being, and safety of children and result in less traffic congestion and emissions caused by school-related travel.
 Funding for this program is made possible by the City/County Association of Governments of San Mateo County (C/CAG).

 Tobacco Use Prevention Education (TUPE)